 This course is designed as an introduction to the field of human resource management.
 The basic goal of the course is to provide students with an understanding of current corporate human resource practices.
 Common human resource management problems and the tools and procedures for dealing with them will be discussed.
-Contemporary topics, such as human resource planning, international staffing, career planning, workforce diversity, work/family balance, and work motivation, will be examined.
+Contemporary topics, such as human-resource planning, international staffing, career planning, workforce diversity, work/family balance and work motivation, will be examined.
 EEO guidelines and their implications for human resource functions will be discussed as well.
 A combination of conceptual and experiential approaches will be used to facilitate the practical application of the literature.
-Methods will include discussions, case studies, exercises, small group activities and lect u res.
-Pre requisite: MBAD-570.
+Methods will include discussions, case studies, exercises, small group activities and lectures.
+Prerequisite: Completion of MBA core